jiazhang0/azure-attestation-scripts/README.md

-Azure Attestation Scripts
+# Azure Attestation Scripts

-# Purpose
+## Purpose

-These scripts are used to build and test [Azure Attestation](https://azure.microsoft.com/en-us/products/azure-attestation) through [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/service-page/azure%20attestation?view=azure-cli-latest) and [REST APIs](https://learn.microsoft.com/en-us/rest/api/attestation/) under the **Isolated** trust model.
-This model is enabled only if the root policy signing certificate is imported along with the creation of MAA instance.
+These scripts are used to build and test [Azure Attestation](https://azure.microsoft.com/en-us/products/azure-attestation) through [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/service-page/azure%20attestation?view=azure-cli-latest) and [REST APIs](https://learn.microsoft.com/en-us/rest/api/attestation/) under the **Isolated** and **AAD** trust models.
+The "Isloated" trust model is enabled only if the root policy signing certificate is imported along with the creation of MAA instance.
+By defaylt, the "AAD" trust model is enabled.

-# Preparation
+## Preparation

 Please modify env.sh.in according to your Azure subscription and save it as env.sh, then run
 ```shell
 source env.sh
 ```

+In the following steps, you will need to manually create policy signing keys for "Isolated" trust mode.
+If not necessary, just omit the following steps.

 Next step is to create a root policy signing certificate and create the MAA instance with it, such as:
 ```shell